 Early Origins of the Haarman family

 The surname Haarman was first found in Prussia, where the name emerged in medieval times as one of the notable families of the region.
-From the 13th century the surname was identified with the great social and economic evolution which made this territory a landmark contributor to the development of the nation.

-Important Dates for the Haarman family
+Early History of the Haarman family

 This web page shows only a small excerpt of our Haarman research.
 Another 146 words (10 lines of text) covering the years 1828, 1842, 1769, 1612, 1719, 1727, 1786, 1625, 1678, 1621, 1686, 1643, 1708, 1664, 1703, 1646, 1695, 1650 and 1734 are included under the topic Early Haarman History in all our PDF Extended History products and printed products wherever possible.

 Haarman Spelling Variations

 Spelling variations of this family name include: Herman, Hermann, Herrman, Herrmann, Hörman, Hörmann, Hierman, Harmen, Harmand, Harman, Armand, Armant, Hermand, Arman, Erman, Ermann, Hearman, Hearmann, Harm, Harmsen, Harmson and many more.

 Early Notables of the Haarman family (pre 1700)